GLOBAL MARKETS-World stocks up, dollar dips as Fed officials calm inflation fears

 The bounce, extending a late recovery in the prior session, interrupted a three-day rout for stocks globally, amid market jitters over accelerating U.S. inflation.

-The MSCI World Index .MIWD00000PUS, a broad gauge of equity markets globally, was up 0.4% in early European trading, adding to Thursday's 0.4% gains after a loss of more than 4% since the start of the week.
+The MSCI World Index .MIWD00000PUS, a broad gauge of equity markets globally, was up 0.4%, clawing back some more of the week's losses, which stand at just under 3%.

-The gains followed overnight strength in Asia, where Tokyo's Nikkei .N225 jumped 2.3%, while MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS gained 0.8% and Chinese blue chips .CSI300 rose 2.4%.
+The STOXX Europe 600 Index .STOXX was up 0.6%, tracking overnight gains in Asia, where MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUSgained 0.8%, although European shares remain set for their worst week since February.

-U.S. stock futures pointed to a higher open on Wall Street, with S&P 500 futures ESc1up 0.5% and its Nasdaq peer up 0.8%.
+U.S. stock futures pointed to a higher open on Wall Street, with S&P 500 futures ESc1 up 0.6% and its Nasdaq peer up 1%.

-After a higher than expected inflation print had spooked markets earlier in the week, Fed official Christopher Waller signalled overnight that rates would not rise until policymakers either see inflation above target for a long time or excessively high inflation.
+After a higher than expected inflation print had spooked markets earlier in the week, Fed official Christopher Waller signalled overnight that rates would not rise until policymakers either see inflation above target for a long time or a situation of excessively high inflation.

 "Stocks with more attractive valuations and slower growth will do well in a higher interest rate environment.
 Investors will do well focusing on valuation this year even if interest rates do not surprise on the upside."